Lexus NX 300h review

 |Car type||MPG (comb)||CO2||0-62mph|

 The Lexus NX 300h is a five-door SUV with extrovert styling.
-Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger brother, including a 'self-charging' hybrid powertrain and standard four-wheel drive.
+Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger brother, including what Lexus calls a 'self-charging' hybrid powertrain and standard four-wheel drive.

 There are several ways to order your Lexus NX 300h, starting with the entry-level model.
 It’s as well equipped as you’d expect a premium SUV to be: the kit list includes 18-inch alloys, the Lexus Safety System+ pack of safety kit, heated front seats with Tahara upholstery and eight-inch sat-nav.

-The sat nav can be upgraded to a 10-inch screen as an option, while a Sport Pack can also be added, bringing a bronze/machined finish to the wheels, as well as a black spindle grille and black door mirror casings.
+The sat nav can be upgraded to a 10-inch screen as an option (but is poor by class standards regardless of screen size), while a Sport Pack can also be added, bringing a bronze/machined finish to the wheels, as well as a black spindle grille and black door mirror casings.